Producing a scientific calculator using a simple four-function calculator chip.

 Sinclair "Cambridge" series size, but not to be confused with the later Sinclair Cambridge Scientific.

-Introduced 1974, initial price was £49 [about US$80] + Value Added Tax (VAT), but the receipt for one example that was originally purchased two years later in July 1976 shows that it then cost just £7 [about US$14] including VAT.
+Introduced in 1974, the initial price was £53.90 [about US$120] including Value Added Tax (VAT).
+Due to the reducing cost of components and intense competition the price soon dropped rapidly and the receipt for one example bought in July 1976 shows that it cost just £7 [about US$14] including VAT.

 Was also available as a build-it-yourself kit, as shown below.